Technology

 Understanding the graph technology landscape

-With all this change and increasing growth, it seemed high time to revisit the graph technology overviews we published in 2014 and in 2019.
+With all this change and increasing growth, we’ve been revisiting the graph technology landscape each year since 2023.
 Our goal is to introduce you to the key categories within the world of graph tech, and to the key players within those categories, as we’ve seen them emerge and evolve over our 10+ years of experience in the field.
 We cover tools all across the graph data value chain, from data injection to end-user analytics.
 To help you understand where each of these tools fits along the value chain, we’ve drawn up a diagram to keep in mind as you read.

 the graph data value chain